OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 ## A10 Insufficient Logging & Monitoring

-DO: Ensure all login, access control failures and server-side input validation failures can be logged with sufficient user context to identify suspicious or malicious accounts, and are held for sufficient time to allow delayed forensic analysis.
+DO: Ensure all login, access control failures and server-side input validation failures can be logged with sufficient user context to identify suspicious or malicious accounts.

-DO: Ensure logs are generated in a format that can be easily consumed by a centralized log management solution.

-DO: Ensure high-value transactions have an audit trail with integrity controls to prevent tampering or deletion, such as append-only database tables.

 DO: Establish effective monitoring and alerting so suspicious activities are detected and responded to in a timely fashion.

-DO: Establish or adopt an incident response and recovery plan, such as NIST 800-61 rev 2.
+DO NOT: Log generic error messages such as: ```csharp Log.Error("Error was thrown");``` rather log the stack trace, error message and user Id who caused the error.

+DO NOT: Log sesnsitive data such as user's passwords.

 ### Logging